Empathy a window to understanding

 In the hand station, students wear different types of gloves, each restricting movement in

 their hands.
 There are objects to try and play with, such as footballs and foam.
 This station simulates how it may feel for people with arthritis.
 In the eye station, students are given different goggles to try on, each with different levels of visibility.
-While wearing these goggles, students have to try put pegs on a piece of string and try read an eye chart on the wall.
+While wearing these goggles, students have to try put pegs on a piece of string and try to read an eye chart on the wall.
 In the kidney station, students learn about how dialysis works and watch a video from Modern Family actress Sarah Hyland, who explains her kidney problems and how it has affected her life.
-Finally, in the heart station, students are tasked to play a game of jenga.
-The catch is, they have to play it while looking through an iPad with a 2 second delay.
+Finally, in the heart station, students are tasked to play a game of Jenga.
+The catch is, they have to play it while looking through an iPad with a 2-second delay.
 This station simulates the lack of blood flow to the brain, which has an effect on motor skills.

 Throughout all these stations, I believe that the students were able to feel how these